-- flushing or tingling (when injected) but this is rare
+- flushing or tingling when dexamethasone is injected - this is rare

-- pain, itching or tingling in the vagina in women or between the legs (perineum) in men (when injected quickly), this is not serious and usually lasts less than a minute
+- pain, itching or tingling in the vagina in women or between the legs (perineum) in men when it's injected quickly - this is not serious and usually lasts less than a minute

 - fungal infection (thrush)